 One factor that may come into play is the movement of rivals.
 In January 2014 Samsung launched a pair of 12.2in tablets, the Galaxy Note Pro and the Galaxy Tab Pro (note the use of the word 'Pro' - does that make Apple more or less likely to brand its iPad the iPad Pro?), and Apple will be watching their progress with great interest.

-In the past it's often been said that Apple doesn't slavishly follow market trends, and that's certainly true.
+In the past it's often been observed that Apple doesn't slavishly follow market trends, and that's certainly true.
 But it can be a reactive company, as we saw with the iPad mini, which followed the success of several rival mini-tablets, and the phablet form of the iPhone 6 Plus.
 Apple's habit is to watch a market for some time, establish that it has the potential to be profitable - but hasn't yet been exploited to the full - and then set it alight with a market-changing product.

 iPad Pro names: iPad Pro, iPad Plus, or something else?